Summer Internship Recap: Saying Goodbye to Monroe

 And as for myself, Scott La Rochelle, a sophomore at George Washington University, I helped launch the business on a new platform, Amazon.com.
 I also helped develop a referral marketing program for Monroe, as well as updated and re-cataloged entire product lines.
 As an economics major, this internship provided me with invaluable insight into the practical aspects of business.

 Additionally, each of us produced content for the Monroe blog.
 These posts ranged from business tips to social media strategies to using productivity apps.
-If nothing else, we’ll leave Monroe knowing we expanded our writing portfolio and helped Monroe to expand its website content.
+If nothing else, we’ll leave Monroe knowing we expanded our writing portfolio and helped Monroe expand its website content.

 Under the guidance and leadership of some great people, we gained experience and insight into the business world.
-We explored what we want to do with our futures.
+We explored what we wanted to do with our futures.
 We gained some stories for interviews and for the dinner table.
 Furthermore, each of us will leave a little bit smarter than when we arrived.
 As an intern, I grew and achieved more than I have during any semester at school.
 In conclusion, I can say this was a summer well spent.

 Recent Posts